snap-cloud/snapCloud/README.md

 # Snap!Cloud

 The Snap!
-Cloud is an API-only adaptation of the [Beetle Cloud](http://github.com/bromagosa/beetleCloud) for Snap<i>!</i> that stores only metadata in a database for reduced query response time, while storing actual contents in disk.
+Cloud is a backend for Snap<i>!</i> that stores only metadata in a database for reduced query response time, while storing actual contents in disk.

 ## Third party stuff
 ### Frameworks and tools